canepa/plugin-obsidian-classifier/Readme.md

 # Auto Tagger Plugin for Obsidian

-Automatically suggest and apply tags to your notes using an embedding-based semantic classifier trained on your existing tagged notes.
+Automatically suggest and apply tags to your notes using multiple embedding-based semantic classifiers, each trained on different collections of your notes.

 ## Features

+- 🗂️ **Collection-Based Organization** - Create multiple collections, each with its own scope, filters, and trained classifier
 - 🤖 **Smart Tag Suggestions** - Uses embedding-based semantic classifier with TF-IDF for multi-label document understanding
-- 🎯 **Discriminative Word Filtering** - Only suggests tags when document contains their distinctive words (15% minimum overlap)
+- 🎯 **Discriminative Word Filtering** - Only suggests tags when document contains their distinctive words (40% minimum overlap)
-- 🔄 **Synonym Detection** - Avoids suggesting tags already present or their synonyms (e.g., won't suggest "ai" if "artificial-intelligence" exists)
+- 🔄 **Multi-Classifier Aggregation** - Combines suggestions from all applicable collections for comprehensive tagging
+- 🌐 **Batch Operations** - Train or debug all collections at once with "All Collections" option
-- 📋 **Tag Management** - Whitelist/blacklist tags, view all tags with document counts and quick blacklist actions
+- 📋 **Tag Management** - Per-collection whitelist/blacklist, view all tags with document counts
-- ⚙️ **Flexible Configuration** - Control which folders to process, similarity thresholds, and maximum tags
+- ⚙️ **Flexible Configuration** - Control scope, similarity thresholds, and maximum tags per collection
 - 🚫 **Existing Tag Filtering** - Never suggests tags you've already added to a note
 - 🔄 **Two Tagging Modes** - Integrate (add new tags) or Overwrite (replace all tags)
-- 🎨 **Clean UI** - Interactive modal for reviewing and selecting suggested tags
+- 🎨 **Clean UI** - Interactive modal for reviewing and selecting suggested tags with collection indicators

 ## Installation